A sharp upper bound for the independence number: Introduction

+If $v$ and $w$ are distinct vertices in an edge $e$ of $G$, then $v$ and $w$ are said to be \emph{adjacent in $G$}, and we say that $w$ is a \emph{neighbour of $v$ in $G$}, and vice-versa.
+An edge $e$ is said to be \emph{incident to $x$} if $x$ is a member of $e$.
+For $v \in V(G)$, $N_G(v)$ denotes the set of neighbours of $v$ in $G$, and the \emph{degree of $v$ in $G$}, denoted by $d_G(v)$, is the number of edges of $G$ incident to $v$.
+The maximum of the degrees of the vertices of $G$ (i.e.~$\max\{d_G(v) \colon v \in V(G)\}$) is denoted by $\Delta(G)$.

-In this paper we provide a sharp (i.e.~attainable) lower bound and a sharp upper bound for the independence number of a connected graph in terms of the maximum vertex degree.
-From this we immediately obtain sharp bounds for the independence number of any graph.
-Our proof of the lower bound provides an efficient algorithm for constructing (from the given graph) an independent set whose size is at least the lower bound.
+In this paper we provide a sharp (i.e.~attainable) upper bound for the independence number of every connected $r$-graph in terms of the maximum vertex degree.
+A sharp upper bound for the independence number of every $r$-graph follows immediately.
+By (\ref{alphatau}), this automatically provides a sharp lower bound for the transversal number.